Activity Analysis: How to Determine OT Treatments

 Long Term Goal: Patient will don lower body clothing independently within 6 weeks.

-• Once you can pinpoint an area (or more!) that the patient is having difficulty with from your activity analysis, figure out what other type of occupations and body functions address this same area.
+• Once you can pinpoint an area (or more!) that the patient is having difficulty with, figure out what other type of occupations and body functions you could use address this same area.

 • Be client centered!